glacier-modding/glaciermodding.org/docs/glacier2/modding_basics.md

 Asset data formats are diverse, but both readable and editable when using the proper tools.
 To make sense of these files, download the fittingly-named `rpkg` tool [here](https://www.notex.app/rpkg).<sup>1</sup> Make sure you have the [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) installed on your machine.

 Also included in the `Runtime` folder is a `packagedefinition.txt` file.
 This file tracks the patches - updates and mod additions - to the game's content.
 The included file in a retail installation limits the amount of patches that the file can contain, so it itself also needs to be patched!
 You can find the patched version as well as a decoder and encoder [here](https://www.notex.app/tools/online/xtea).

-## Using RPKG

-todo

----
-<sup>1</sup>Please, for the love of god, do not run the program directly from the ZIP file/7zip/whatever program you use.